 Umberto Boccioni, Modern Idol, 1911, Estorick Collection of Modern Italian Art, London, UK.

 To be honest, I’m not surprised that this lady was called by Boccioni a modern idol: her hat is just stunning!
-It’s basically a rich in various flowers bouquet, animated by the evening streetlights.
-To complete the image, wear a single pearl earring, a furry collar, and a bright red lipstick.
+It’s basically rich in various flowers bouquet, animated by the evening streetlights.
+To complete the image, wear a single pearl earring, a furry collar, and bright red lipstick.
 An idea for a Saturday night out!

 Social status has always been signaled through fashion.
 The monarchs knew their garments needed to stand out in order to distinguish themselves from...